Alkhome/Sierpinski_Triangle/README.md

 # Sierpinski_Triangle

 A simple code that generates Sierpinski Triangle (https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle).
 For now, the code uses built-in lists for a readibility, but soon I will convert it all to the numpy arrays, in order to increase the speed.
+*Throws the idea to the backlog*